Gravitational wave echos from physical black holes: Echos from the scattering of wave packets

 Comparing the two waveforms we immediately see two differences.
 The first is that echos from physical black holes are not equally spaced, while those from ECO are equally spaced.
-Among the three echos in Figure \ref{fig:fbwaveform} we see that the two intervals between neighboring 3 echos are both roughly $125$ .
+Among the three echos in Figure \ref{fig:fbwaveform} we see that the two intervals between neighboring 3 echos are both roughly 110 time units.
 In Figure \ref{fig:mbwaveform}, the interval between the first two echos is about 140.
 The third echo should appear at around $t\sim440$ if the echos are equally spaced.
 However, it does not manifest till the end of the simulation at $t=450$.
 This confirms our estimation in Sec.\ref{sec:timedelay}.
 The second difference is the strength of the echos.
-We can see that the first echo in Figure \ref{fig:mbwaveform} seems slightly weaker than its sibling in Figure \ref{fig:fbwaveform} while the second echo in Figure \ref{fig:mbwaveform} is clearly weaker than its counterpart in Figure \ref{fig:fbwaveform}.
+At this stage, we can not tell if there is difference between the strength of first echos from the two figures, but we can easily see that the second echo in Figure \ref{fig:mbwaveform} is weaker than its counterpart in Figure \ref{fig:fbwaveform}.
 The reason behind this phenomenon is as follows.
 The ingoing wave receives Doppler red shift when reflected by the collapsar surface.
-When it is scattered by the centrifuge potential, which tends to reflect the low frequency components back.
-Thus the echos from the physical black holes are fainter than those from ECO.
+When it tries to penetrate the centrifuge potential, the low frequency components will be stopped further.
+Thus the echos from the physical black holes looks fainter than those from ECO.
 In the next part we will dive deeper on this issue.